 Is localization critical for cross-border online success?

 Cross-border e-commerce is booming business.
 It offers tremendous opportunities for (r)etailers to grow internationally without having to open physical shops abroad.
 Sounds like an easy task.
-Just copy-paste your webstore into the language of the country you are expanding into, spend some money on online advertising and wait for the orders to roll-in.
+Just copy-paste your webshop into the language of the country you are expanding into, spend some money on online advertising and wait for the orders to roll in.

 Unfortunately, there are quite some additional things you will need to consider for gaining the trust and confidence from foreign customers to shop with you.
-Making your webstore available in their native language is a first step but what’s just as important is to adapt it to local culture and preferences.
+Making your online store available in their native language is the first step but what’s just as important is to adapt it to local culture and preferences.
 Getting that right will make your customers spend more time on your website and increase the chance of buying your products.
-And that’s what you’re after, right?
+That’s what you’re after, right?